nsrau/azure-docs.it-it/articles/data-lake-analytics/data-lake-analytics-use-window-functions.md

 |Cherry|400|Web|5|4|5
 |Durian|500|Web|6|5|6

-### PRIMI N con DENSE RANK
+### <a name="top-n-with-dense-rank"></a>TOP N with DENSE RANK

-L'esempio seguente restituisce i primi 3 record di ogni gruppo senza interruzioni nella numerazione di rango sequenziale delle righe in ogni partizione finestra.
+The following example returns the top 3 records from each group with no gaps in the sequential rank numbering of rows in each windowing partition.

     @result =
     SELECT